 A trifle always makes a big impact at the end of a meal with its flavorful and textured layers of cake, berries and filling.
 Not to mention they're super simple to make, especially if you start with a store bought cake -- which is perfect when you need a last minute dessert for a holiday get together.

-Inspired by my good friend Shaina's new book Desserts in Jars: 50 Sweet Treats that Shine, I chose to make individual patriotic trifles in jars.
+Inspired by my good friend Shaina's new book Desserts in Jars: 50 Sweet Treats that Shine, I chose to make a patriotic trifle in a jar.
 Aren't they absolutely adorable?
 Her book is pretty adorable too...

-You can easily make these up ahead of time and put lids on top for transporting them to your destination (assuming you don't fill them quite as full as I did).
+Whether you make a patriotic trifle or another trifle recipe, making them in jars means that you can easily layer them up ahead of time and put lids on top for transporting them to your destination (assuming you don't fill them quite as full as I did).
 Since they're already in a single serving size, you avoid the mess that typically goes along with serving up a trifle from a large bowl.

 Slice the cake into pieces that are about 1 inch thick, and then use round cookie cutters to cut the cake into rounds.
 I found that I needed a slightly smaller size for the bottom layer than the top since the jars are tapered.
 If you don't have round cookie cutters, cutting the cake up into cubes would work as well.